 The IslandCT podcast is a podcast about science, nature, technology, and education hosted by Kelly L. Sears and Patrick R. Sears.
-It is published every other week and was started in January 2015.

 The text we wrote, pictures we took, and system we used to layout our web pages are licensed under the Creative Commons Attribution 4.0 International License.
 Link to License.
 This means that you can copy anything you want, use it and alter it as you want, as long as you give credit to us for the original work, provide a link to the license, and explain any changes you made.
 We try to make sure all other content we display is also available to use.
 But check the sources we list before using them.